 Report it and ask to be refunded

-In this case is useful to export the list of events (CSV) from your campaigns / tracking-links and send it to the traffic source (the company you pay for the traffic) with the evidence of the fraudulent clicks.
+In this case, is used to export the list of events (CSV) from your campaigns / tracking links and send it to the traffic source (the company you pay for the traffic) with the evidence of the fraudulent clicks.

 Don’t use that source again

 For that, you do not really need to be sure about fraudulent activity.
 You just need to check if you are receiving good conversions (number and value) from this source and decide if you need to continue investing or not.